SparkPost/support-docs/content/momentum/4/modules/dane.md

 use_dane = true
 ```

-[domain](/momentum/4/console-commands/domain) command is update to show the TLSA record if availabe,
+[domain](/momentum/4/console-commands/domain) command is updated to show the TLSA record if availabe,
- and a flag of `+dnssec` is added to the domain and the hosts to indicate that they are DNSSEC
+ and a flag of `+dnssec` is added to each DNS record to indicate that they are DNSSEC
  validated.
-An example as shown here:
+An example is shown here:

 ```
 Domain 'comcast.net' has 8 MXs and a TTL of 58 seconds +dnssec [50 mx2c1.comcast.net.
 TTL:7198] +dnssec
 TLSA '_25._tcp.mx2c1.comcast.net' has a TTL of 120 seconds +dnssec 3 1 1 29b116c43593748345aa7f4c43717e792f94137a88b93d674de2ce1162f98625
-  [96.102.18.146]:0 IPv4 (0.00ms con 0.00ms dlv)
+  [96.102.18.146]:0 IPv4 (0.00ms con 0.00ms dlv)\
+...
 ```